Search Results for

 • MTD

-If the MTD interface is specified on the Tax Group then Process will pop-up a window similar to the following and upon Submit, the VAT return submission will be automatically sent to HMRC via the MTD interface.
+If the MTD interface is specified on the Tax Group then Process will pop-up a window like the following and upon Submit, the VAT Return submission will be automatically sent to HMRC via the MTD interface.

 Account defaults must be set up correctly before you can post to the GL.